Sutton Hoo helmet: Dragon motifs

 Three dragon heads are represented on the helmet.
 Two bronze-gilt dragon heads feature on either end of the iron crest running from the front to the rear of the skull cap.
 The third sits at the junction between the two eyebrows, facing upward and given fuller form by the eyebrows, nose and moustache to create the impression of a dragon in flight.
-The dragon soars upwards, its garnet-lined wings perhaps meant to convey a fiery contrail, and in the dramatic focal point of the helmet, bares its teeth at the snake-like dragon flying down the crest.
+The dragon, or bird, soars upwards, and in the dramatic focal point of the helmet, bares its teeth at the snake-like dragon flying down the crest.

 To the extent that the helmet is jewelled, such decoration is largely confined to the elements associated with the dragons.
 Convex garnets sunk into the heads give the dragons red eyes.
 The eyebrows are likewise inlaid with square garnets on their under edges, continuing outwards on each side to where they terminate in gilded boars' heads; in addition to their secondary decorative function as wings, the eyebrows may therefore take on a tertiary form as boars' bodies.
-The subtle differences between the eyebrows, the sinister of which lacks the gold foil backing employed on the dexter, may suggest an allusion to the one-eyed god Odin; seen in low light, with the garnets of only one eye reflecting light, the helmet may have itself seemed to have only one eye.
+The subtle differences between the eyebrows, the left of which lacks the gold foil backing employed on the right, may suggest an allusion to the one-eyed god Odin; seen in low light, with the garnets of only one eye reflecting light, the helmet may have itself seemed to have only one eye.

 More gold covers the eyebrows, nose and mouth piece, and dragon heads, as it does the two fluted strips that flank the crest.
 The crest and eyebrows are further inlaid with silver wires.
 Combined with the silvery colour of the tinned bronze, the effect was "an object of burnished silvery metal, set in a trelliswork of gold, surmounted by a crest of massive silver, and embellished with gilded ornaments, garnets and niello—in its way a magnificent thing and one of the outstanding masterpieces of barbaric art."